coredump-ch/nixie-counter/README.md

 Two LDOs convert the 12V to 5V (for the nixie drivers) and 3.3V (for the rest).

+**Status LEDs**

+There's a yellow LED to indicate that the controller has power and runs the correct firmware, and a green LED to indicate whether the ESP-01 module is connected to the WiFi or not.

 ## Editing

 This is a [LibrePCB](https://librepcb.org) project!